aqandrew/aqandrew.com/src/blog/web-components-basics.md

 1. Build the component using only vanilla JavaScript.
 2. Two or more of these components should be able to exist on the same page.

-After toying around with some not-very-good ideas, I decided to give Web Components a try.
+After toying around with some not-very-good ideas on how to approach this, I decided to give Web Components a try.

 ### Why Web Components?